 Utilize appropriate critical thinking abilities to carry out an established patient plan of care under the supervision of a physical therapist.

 Demonstrate abilities that will enable employment as a physical therapist assistant or health fitness specialist.

 Demonstrate healthy lifestyle choices to model for the appropriate audience.

 We think it's important to know how we're doing so we can continually improve our programs – collegewide.
 We work really hard to give our students the best possible education.
 So, we annually evaluate and show you what we find out.

-Total percent of candidates in graduation class who took the NPTAE and passed.
+Total percent of candidates by graduation year who took the NPTAE and passed.